 - Have fun!

-Skating is a great way to exercise and spend time with your family and friends.
+Skating is a great way to exercise and spend time with your family and friends and even for a child's birthday party.
 With a little practice, your kids will be skating like pros in no time!

 Frequently Asked Questions

 Most people find skating backwards more difficult than skating forwards.
 It takes some practice to get used to it.